UAH-Computational-Physics/PH306-First-Day-In-Class/README.md

 1. Run `python assignment.py` or `pytest` to check your work.
 1. Commit and push your changes.
 1. Review the autograding results in CodeGrade.

+## Grading and Checks

+CodeGrade evaluates submissions with four categories of checks:

+1. Syntax validity: parsed with `ast` to confirm your file is valid Python.
+1. Structure and quality: checked with `semgrep`, `flake8`, `mypy`, and `numpydoc`.
+1. Functionality: checked with `pytest` against the public tests.
+1. Contract compatibility: public test files in this repo mirror the visible grading contract.

 ## Environment